 Roosterfish: June-September where you will find breathtaking catches.
 Head to the river mouths and also the rocky drop-offs.

 Snook: July-November in the strong rains.
-Fish from the river mouths that punctuate the coast.
+Fish from the river mouths punctuate the coast.

 Costa Rica’s Southern Pacific- Osa

-The epicentre of fishing in the Southern Pacific is a mater of some debate.
-Golfito located in the protected bay of the Golfo Dulce and Playa Zancudo, a little further south are good starting points.
-Here you will come across sailfish, jacks, runners and mackerel.
-Further inland you might come across an amberjack, roosterfish or big snapper.
 Consider staying in the cabins on Playa Zancudo, where miles of sand stretch along this thin peninsula.
 Snook trips are also available in the estuary at Zancudo.
 On the outside of the Osa Peninsula sits Drakes Bay.
-Not as populated with fishing outfitters as the other parts of Osa , it still produces record catches for the anglers that frequent this area.
+Not as populated with fishing outfitters as the other parts of Osa, it still produces record catches for the anglers that frequent this area.

-Marlin: August-December are the best months, though a black or blue might surface at any time of the year.
+Marlin: August-December is the best month, though a black or blue might surface at any time of the year.

 Sailfish: December-March and August-September, as in the Central Pacific.
 A few will be taken at other times of the year.